Who here loves artichoke and spinach dip?

 It is considered safe to consume and it is available in many natural and herbal remedies stores.

-Organifi is working on a fantastic liver-function-support supplement that will have the necessary amount to reap these incredible artichoke leaf benefits, combined with other superfoods designed to help your body run like a well-oiled machine - always vegan, natural, and healthy.
+Organifi is excited to announce that our latest superfood blend, Organifi Liver Detox, is now available!
+We've carefully measured the ingredients to ensure the right concentration in order to maximize the positive effects of each one.
+That means that your superfood blend will include these incredible artichoke leaf benefits, combined with other nutrients designed to help your body run like a well-oiled machine - always vegan, natural, and healthy.

 We can’t wait to share it with you and get you on your way to a happy, healthy liver!
 In the meantime, have some boiled artichoke snacks and get that system-boosting plant rotating in your menu.

 And tell us how it went - because we’re in this together.